15 Email Overload Statistics Every Knowledge Worker Should Know in 2026

 | Complete AI digest | 5–10 min/day | Very Low | High (optimized) |

-The data is clear: email overload is costing you hours every day and affecting your mental health.
+The data is unambiguous: email overload costs you hours every day, degrades cognitive performance, and is the leading cause of workplace stress for most professionals.
 But you don't have to accept it.

 Here's an action plan based on what the research shows works:

-- Batch your email checks to 2-3 times daily (save 2+ hours/day)
+- Batch your email checks to 2–3 times daily — workers who do this switch contexts 50% less (UC Irvine)

 - Use AI tools to summarize newsletters (save 80% reading time)